Calibra VD Cat Struvite 2 kg

 If your cat eats wet food, it will drink less.
 If your cat eats dry food, however, it needs to drink more.
 Some cats are very particular about where they drink - they will drink only water flowing from the tap or a glass.
 In this case, we can support their water intake by using a water fountain for cats or whatever method they prefer.

-What does Calibra VD Struvite offer?
+Calibra VD Cat Struvite 2 kg

 To dissolve struvites and reduce their formation: